|

 medication and/or insulin when they follow a regular routine.
 Whenever

-carefully monitored to avoid high blood sugar (hyperglycemia)
+carefully monitored to avoid extreme high blood sugar

 you may know that it's likely that you'll eat much more at a family

-etc..
-Always check your blood sugar levels and consult your doctor for
+Always check your blood sugar levels whenever you deviate from your regular

-advice.
-Your doctor may recommend an adjustment to medication or insulin.
+in your blood glucose levels.
+Your doctor may recommend an adjustment to

 Consider carrying a card in your wallet to alert people that you are